• Skip to primary navigation

 • Feedback

-• Oats - Rolled oats (old fashioned) are best.
+• Oats - Rolled oats (old fashioned) are best for these pumpkin pie overnight oats.

-• Pumpkin - We used canned pumpkin puree, but fresh will work too.
+• Pumpkin - We used canned pumpkin puree to make these pumpkin overnight oats, but fresh will work too.
 See below for how to use a fresh pumpkin.

 • Yogurt - A good thick yogurt is best, like Greek yogurt.

-• Milk - We used whole milk, but semi-skimmed (2%) will also work, as will non-dairy such as almond, cashew or tiger nut.
+• Milk - We used whole milk, but semi-skimmed (2%) will also work, as will dairy-free such as almond milk, cashew, oat milk or tiger nut.

 • Maple syrup - Adds some nice sweetness.
 Honey can be used too.

 • Spices - We wanted that lovely, warming spiced pumpkin taste, so we added cinnamon, ginger and nutmeg.
-See below for more spice options.
+You could also use a pumpkin pie spice blend.

 A bowl of oats, milk, yogurt, pumpkin puree and spices.